|

 Gooding, Gosey, Grear,

-Gunn, Hamilton, Holman, Howell, Jackson, Johnson, Kelly, Kendall, Mahony, Marshall, McCaskill,
+Gunn, Hamilton, Holman, Howell, Jackson, Johnson, Kelly, Kendall, Mahony,

-McKinney, Miniard, Nail, Nelms,
+Marshall, McCaskill, McKinney, Miniard, Nail,

-Perkins, Pullen, Purnell, Rogers, Ross, Russell,
+Nelms, Perkins, Pullen, Purnell, Rogers, Ross, Russell, Saunders, Stafford,

-anyone listed at the bottom of this page) is not listed on this census, due
+this page) is not listed on this census, due to the fact that everyone on the

-was the last to die.
+the last to die.

 As